-Helen Gym is the mother of three children in public and charter schools.
-As a parent at Powel Elementary School, she and other Powel parents organized around split grades (a practice the District eventually ended) and support services.
-She currently writes commentary for the Philadelphia Public School Notebook, where she is also a board member.
-She is a former school teacher; a founder of a charter school promoting folk arts and serving a number of immigrant families; and a board member at Asian Americans United and Rethinking Schools.
+Helen Gym is the mother of three children in the Philadelphia public schools.
+As a parent at Powel Elementary School, she and other Powel parents organized around split grades (a practice the District ended in 2007) and support services.
+She writes commentary for the Philadelphia Public School Notebook, where she was its first full-time editor.

-Alison McDowell is a former president of the Meredith Home and School Association.
+Alison McDowell is a past president of the Meredith Home and School Association.
 As a founder she was active around statewide equitable funding, District support for the arts, and a rich academic curriculum.

-Aissia Richardson was a founding member of Parents United as a former president of the Powel Home and School Association.
-She has been a leading voice around busing and transportation access and helped anchor Parents United’s Healthy Foods Campaign.
+Aissia Richardson was a founding member of Parents United as past president of the Powel Home and School Association.
+As a founder, she led the fight for busing and transportation access and helped anchor Parents United’s Healthy Foods Campaign.

-Bryan Robinson is the father of four children in the Philadelphia public schools and an active member of the Germantown Clergy Initiative, which has been a leading community partner at Germantown High School.
+Bryan Robinson is a founder of Parents United, informed by the experiences of four children in the Philadelphia public schools.
+He is an active member of the Germantown Clergy Initiative, which was a leading community partner at the former Germantown High School.
 As a founder, he focused on safety and climate issues, leadership stability (Germantown High School had seen nine principals over a decade), and investment in neighborhood high schools.

 Cecelia Thompson is the mother of a public school student living with autism.
-She is currently Chair of the Philadelphia Right to Education Local Task Force IU 26, a citywide parent-led group representing the interests of special needs children and families attending public and charter schools in the District.
-The organization has been a vocal advocate for special needs students in all aspects of the District’s policies, particularly the equity and implementation of programs, services and supports for special needs students in district, charter, and management school options.
+She is past Chair of the Philadelphia Right to Education Local Task Force IU 26, a citywide parent-led group representing the interests of special needs children and families attending public and charter schools in the District.

-Gerald Wright is the father of two children in the public schools and the president of John Story Jenks Home and School Association.
+Gerald Wright is the father of two children in the public schools and past president of John Story Jenks Home and School Association.
 He is former Chair of the Father’s Day Rally Committee, Inc., a 20-year old organization promoting responsibility for and among families, fathers, and men in Philadelphia.
 Recently, he helped stop the closure of a local pool due to city budget cuts, saving a swim program for 70 swimmers.
-As a founding member and spokeperson for Parents United, Gerald has focused on issues such as contracts and procurement, transparency and accountability, and school funding.